 Looking for something on the other end of the durability spectrum?
 Consider the Outdoor Research Foray or the Marmot Minimalist.

 The Helium II was easily the most packable jacket in our review, being half the size (or smaller) than most other jackets we tested.

-It packs so small in fact that climbers and runners are known to put a stuffed Helium in the bottom of a hydration pack, so it's always there.
-Unexpected rain, wind, or cooler than anticipated weather… this little secret weapon handles them all.
+This is the perfect model to keep in the bottom of a hydration, day pack, or multi-pitch pack so it's always there.
+Unexpected rain, wind, or cooler than anticipated weather - this little secret weapon handles them all.
 The latest version of the Helium does come complete with a clip-in loop to facilitate attaching to your harness (where previous versions lacked this feature).